 South Dakota Department of Education

-The South Dakota Department of Education does not require approval of online out-of-state educator programs.
-Therefore, The Ohio State University may offer the online Master of Learning Technologies, Master of Arts in Art Education, Associate of Arts in Early Childhood Development and Education (ECDE), and Core Practices in World Language Education Certificate, and Advanced Chemistry Knowledge Certificate programs to students located in South Dakota.
+Ohio State may offer the online Master of Learning Technologies, Master of Arts in Art Education, Associate of Arts in Early Childhood Development and Education (ECDE), Core Practices in World Language Education Certificate, and Advanced Chemistry Knowledge Certificate programs to students located in South Dakota.

 The online ECDE program leads to Associate Licensure in Pre-Kindergarten Education and prepares completers to teach in childcare, pre-schools, and pre-K programs within a school district in Ohio.
 South Dakota does not offer an equivalent associate pre-K license and does not require licensure for pre-K instructors.

 South Dakota Board of Social Work Examiners

 Ohio State may offer the online CSWE-accredited Master of Social (MSW) program to students located in South Dakota.